woman saying hello on zoom or teams

 There are a number of steps you can take to communicate your pronouns to your colleagues:

-1. Verbalise – If you’re comfortable doing so, you can let your colleagues know what your personal pronouns are by saying something like ‘my pronouns are she/her’.
+1. Verbalise – If you’re comfortable doing so, you can let your colleagues know what your preferred pronouns are by saying something like ‘my pronouns are she/her’.
 If you’re someone who’s comfortable talking about pronouns in the workplace, regardless of your own gender identity or sexual orientation, then it’s a good idea to do so.
-It helps foster a safer, more inclusive environment for those colleagues who perhaps don’t feel so confident sharing, and normalises the usage.
+It helps foster a safer, more inclusive environment for those colleagues who perhaps don’t feel so confident sharing and normalises the usage.

 2. Email signature – If you have access to do so, it can be helpful to include pronouns in work signatures.
 If you don’t have access or the relevant permissions, speak to your IT administrator, as they should be able to add this in for you.
 This is a straightforward way to make your personal pronouns clear.